HamzaEsadik/binary_trees/README.md

 ## Binary Search Trees
 A binary search tree (BST) is a type of binary tree that maintains the property that the key in each node must be greater than or equal to any key stored in the left sub-tree and less than or equal to any key stored in the right sub-tree.
 Explore the bst.c file to see how BSTs are implemented in C and how they differ from regular binary trees.

+## Common Operations
+The operations.c file includes additional operations commonly performed on binary trees in C, such as finding the height, checking if a tree is balanced, and searching for a specific element.